Polymarket summary

 What is Polymarket?

-Every market on Polymarket is a Yes or No contract tied to a real-world event.
-Each share trades between $0.01 and $0.99, and the price reflects what the crowd thinks the probability of a specific outcome is.
-The closer a share is to $1.00, the more likely the market considers that outcome.
+Every market on Polymarket is an event contract tied to a real-world event.
+Users buy either the 'Yes' or 'No' side of the market.
+Each share trades between $0.01 and $0.99, and the price reflects the market's estimate of the probability of a specific outcome.
+The closer a share is to $1.00, the more likely the market considers that outcome to be the result.

 You can buy as many shares as you want at the listed price.
 Behind every purchase is a trader on the opposite side.
 If you pay $0.40 for Yes, someone else has paid $0.60 for No.